-Mango is termed as the king of all fruits and the title is undoubtedly justified.
-The mango fruit has hundreds of varieties each having its own characteristic taste, shape and size.
+Mango is termed as the king of all fruits, and the title is undoubtedly justified.
+The mango fruit has hundreds of varieties each having its characteristic taste, shape, and size.
 These varieties are grown throughout the world but specifically, Pakistan, Philippines and India are among the largest mango producers with India topping the list.
-Mango is a seasonal fruit and id grown from March to October making it a delicacy that people all around the world wait anxiously for all year round.
+Mango is a seasonal fruit, and I’d grown from March to October making it a delicacy that people all around the world wait anxiously for all year round.

-When it comes to flavor, aroma, taste and rarity, Alphonso is the most exquisite variety of mango that there is.
+When it comes to flavor, aroma, taste and rarity, Alphonso is the most excellent kinds of mangoes that there is.
 It is mostly produced in India owing to the favorable climatic conditions.
 The interesting thing about Alphonso is that even the seed from an Alphonso itself would not grow a fruit bearing tree.
-Therefore, a much altered technique is deployed to produce Alphonso adding to its rarity.
-Despite its rarity however, Alphonso remains the most exported kind of mango across the globe.
+Therefore, a much-altered technique is deployed to produce Alphonso adding to its rarity.
+Despite its rarity, however, Alphonso remains the most exported kind of mango across the globe.

-Grown in small farms all over Haiti, Francis has a rich spicy and sweet taste.
+Cultivated in small farms all over Haiti, Francis has a deliciously spicy and sweet taste.
 The flesh has fibers but is very soft and juicy.
 It is available from May to July.
-Francis is Bright yellow in color with green overtones and flaunts an oblong and sigmoid S-shape.
-Owing to the fibrous flesh, Francis may not be a popular choice for salads but it finds great use in chutneys due to its tangy flavor.
+Francis is Bright yellow in color with green overtones and flaunts an elongated and sigmoid S-shape.
+Owing to the fibrous flesh, Francis may not be a popular choice for salads, but it finds great use in chutneys due to its tangy flavor.

 Rich, with aromatic overtones, Haden is an excellent choice for use in cooking or for consuming as it is.
 Haden mangos have a firm flesh with fine fibers making it not-so-stringy and off putting like some other fibrous varieties.
 Haden mangos are bright red in color with green and yellow overtones and small white dots.
 This kind of mangos has a medium to large oval-round shape.
 Haden also is a Mexican delicacy although its roots can be found in South Florida.
 This variety was first planted in 1910 and gave birth to a whole mango industry in South Florida.
 It is available throughout April and May.

 Keitt is a produce of Mexico and the United States of America.
 It is enjoyed both when fully ripe and green and also as pickles when not fully grown.
 Keitt is especially popular in Asian cultures and finds great uses in the Asian cuisine.
-Keitt mangos have a sweet and fruity flavor with firm juicy flesh having only a limited amount of fibers.
-Keitt mangos are dark to medium green in color often with a pink blush over a small portion of the mango.
-The keitt mangos are large and oval in shape.
+Keitt mangos have a sweet and fruity flavor with firm, juicy flesh having only a limited amount of fibers.
+Keitt mangos are dark to medium green often with a pink blush over a small portion of the mango.
+The keitt mangos are vast and oval in shape.
 These are available in August and September.

 Hailing originally from Florida, Tommy Atkins is the most widely grown commercial variety coming into the United States.